 Students who have been suspended from receiving financial aid due to a low GPA and/or Pass Rate component may regain eligibility by:

-• Filing an appeal with the Financial Aid office prior to the middle of the semester.
+- Filing an appeal with the Financial Aid office prior to the published semester deadline.

 A student who has exceeded the maximum Time Frame component must file an appeal to be able to receive consideration for financial aid.